Mainland/Southwest

 Contact:

-In this program, participants can receive eight certifications as they earn their Business Skills Certificate.
-Included are courses on parenting and personal development, Indigenous cultural components, work experience (with possible wage subsidies) and job placements.
+In this program, participants can earn their Business Skills Certificate, alongside completing their Adult Dogwood Diploma.
+Courses on parenting and personal development, Indigenous cultural components, work experience, and job placement are also included.

 Training Locations: